pmccarthy/architecture/rfcs/0000-rlp-status.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The following proposal it's divided in 3 stages, where each one could be applied/develop in order and would reflect valuable and accurate information with different degrees of acuity.
+The following proposal presents 2 options and are divided in 2 or 3 stages, where each one could be applied/develop in order and would reflect valuable and accurate information with different degrees of acuity.
 The Policy CRD Status in the following diagrams, are simplified as states, which in the [Reference-level explanation](#reference-level-explanation) will be translated to the actual Status Conditions.

+## Option 1

-## Stage 1
+### Stage 1
 **The state is defined by the application and validation of the Policy CR**

 This first stage is a simple version where the operator only relies on itself, not checking the healthiness of its services